 Brainscape's algorithm ensures that the student does not see any new flashcards until there is a relatively low amount of "1"s in the cards they've already rated.
 This ensures that don't get too much new information before they've got a good grasp of the information they have already seen.
 It ensures that the cognitive load doesn't get too high and that they are not overwhelmed.

-The take-away: do not present so much information that you overwhelm your students (or yourself!)
+The take-away: do not present so much information that you overwhelm yourself or your students.

 Learning is affected by a number of things.
 It's not just about how smart someone is, but also how they feel.
 Research demonstrates that our emotions affect everything from how we perceive information, how we pay attention to it, the way we remember it, and how we solve problems.
 This is especially true for children, who are less able to regulate their emotions.